 - Remove the chickpeas from the tin.

 - Drain and rinse the chickpeas to remove the water.
-Do not use this water to cook unless the tin instructions say otherwise as it is not very nice.
+Do not use this water to cook unless the tin instructions say otherwise as it does not taste very nice.

 - Put the contents into the saucepan.
 Cover with water.